gunsugunaydin/Twids-SpringBlog-Application/README.md

 - *Database:* H2 Database (in-memory)
 - *Other Libraries:* Thymeleaf, Lombok, Spring Boot Validation, Apache Commons Lang

-## Purpose and Roadmap

-The project aims to develop a secure, performant web application that is easy to use for its users.
-Currently in a monolithic structure, future plans include transitioning to a microservices architecture by adding RESTful APIs.

 ## Installation and Usage

 To run the project locally, follow these steps: